sleepymalc/pbb.wtf/content/posts/2022-03-01-LaTeX-Inkscape/index.md

 "when": "editorTextFocus && vim.active && vim.use<C-f> && !inDebugRepl && vim.mode == 'Normal'"
 },
 ```
 and also in [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json):
 ```json
 "command-runner.commands": {
     "inkscapeEdit": "inkscape-figures edit ${workspaceFolder}/Figures/" }
 ```
 This is what's you should expect when you want to edit a particular figure:

 <p align="center">
 	<img src="./gifs/demo-edit-inkscape.gif"/>
 </p>

 This is where [choose](https://github.com/chipsenkbeil/choose) comes into play.
 When you press `ctrl+f` in `Normal` mode, you'll trigger the `inkscape-figures edit` command, and it'll look into your `Figures/` subfolder to see what figures you have and pop out a window for you to choose.
 After you press `enter`, it will open that file for you to edit.
 In my demo, I create another figure named `figure-test2`, then modify it a little, and compile it again.

 ### Inkscape shortcut manager
-This is the most complicated part of the whole setup, I would say.
-Leave as a TODO.

 ### Summary
 This is the whole setup I have, and let's wrap this up since I know this may be overwhelming at this point.
 1. Before starting your project, please go to `Visual` mode by entering `v` in `Normal` mode and then press `ctrl+f`.
 This will set up the file watcher.
 2. When you want to create a new figure, go into a new line, type the name of your figure in `Insert` mode, then press `ctrl+f`.
 This will create a new figure with the name you typed and open it in Inkscape for you.